rdonn70/digital_window/README.md

 - Use Up/Down arrow keys for Y offset.
 - Use Left/Right bracket keys for Z offset.
 - Use W/S keys to adjust screen diagonal.
+- Use T/G keys to adjust X sensitivity.
+- Use Y/H keys to adjust Y sensitivity.
+- Use U/J keys to adjust Z sensitivity.
 - Use Semi-Colon/Quote keys for minimum cutoff frequency (One Euro Smoothing).
 - Use Comma/Period keys for speed coefficient (One Euro Smoothing).
 - Use Tilda/Grave key to enable and disable debug UI.

 **WHEN DONE WITH THE IN-GAME CALIBRATION, HIT THE ENTER KEY TO BEGIN THE PROJECTION**